VPN blocking: Netflix

 Netflix came under pressure from major film studios in September 2014 to block VPN access, as up to 200,000 Australian subscribers were using Netflix despite it not being available yet in Australia.
 VPN access for Netflix has, like other streaming services, allowed users to view content more securely or while out of the country.
 Netflix users have also used VPNs as a means of bypassing throttling efforts made by service providers such as Verizon.
 It is also important to note that all VPNs might slow down internet connection when trying to stream Netflix; however, there are cases where using a VPN might improve connection if a user's ISP has been throttling Netflix traffic.
 As of June 2018, the Netflix VPN and proxy ban is still active.
 The CEO of Netflix, Reed Hastings made a comment in 2016 about the VPN market as a whole; “It’s a very small but quite vocal minority.
 It’s really inconsequential to us.”

 BBC iPlayer

 The BBC started blocking users connecting via VPNs in October 2015.
 The BBC is able to detect VPN connections by monitoring the number of simultaneous connections coming from each IP address.
 If the number of connections from the same IP becomes abnormal the BBC will block future connections from the offending IP address.

 BBC iPlayer remains unavailable to UK TV Licence holders connecting from other EU countries.
 The BBC said that it was "interested in being able to allow UK licence fee payers to access BBC iPlayer while they are on holiday, and welcome the European Union regulation to help make this feasible."

+Threads

+Meta's Threads platform started blocking users from the European Union who used VPNs to bypass the access restriction to the service stemming from the privacy concerns of the app.
+However, as of December 14, 2023, the platform was accessible to users in the European Union.